davidcarlisle/ll/en/lesson-10.md

 The `\math..` font commands use fonts specified for math use.
-Sometimes you need to embed a word that is part of the outer sentence structure and needs the current ftext font, for that you can use `\text{...}` (`amsmath` package)or specific font styles such as `\textrm{..}`.
+Sometimes you need to embed a word that is part of the outer sentence structure and needs the current text font, for that you can use `\text{...}` (`amsmath` package)or specific font styles such as `\textrm{..}`.